erans/thumbla/README.md

 Written by Eran Sandler ([@erans](https://twitter.com/erans)) http://eran.sandler.co.il &copy; 2017

 Thumbla is a micro service that fetches and manipulates images.
-It can securely fetch from remote locations that are not publicly available.
+It can securely fetch from remote locations that are not publicly available such as storage buckets.

 ## Supported Fetchers:
 - **Local** - fetch from a local directory on the server (the directory can also be mounted from a remote location and shared across servers)